 The Doctor of Philosophy Degree in Plant Science.
 The Department of Botany is one of seven departments participating in the multidisciplinary PhD in plant science program.
 Students in this program have great flexibility in research and course work.
 The student who chooses botany as a home department has a botany faculty adviser from within the department and will take BOT 6000 research hours in the department.
 To receive the PhD in plant science, students must enroll in a total of 90 credit hours beyond the BS or 60 credit hours beyond the MS. No fewer than 36 or more than 60 hours of BOT 6000 are allowed in the plan of study.
 Two hours of seminar (BOT 5850) must also be included in the plan of study.
 Students may choose as a specialization area either cellular and molecular, organismal, or ecological plant science.
-After a PhD candidate has completed most of the course work, qualifying examinations are scheduled.
-These exams cover major areas of the student's plan of study and relevant subdivisions of plant science.
+After a PhD candidate has completed most of the student's plan of study and relevant subdisciplines of plant science.